It was because of Aaron Murray.

 Murray had just finished his second season under center and was showing no signs of relinquishing that role.
 As it turned out, he was only halfway through his college career, and Mason felt a foreshadowing of his possible longevity.

 But make no mistake – Mason doesn't scorn Murray the way a lingering backup might.
 They're actually close confidants who strived to make each other better.
-It just so happened that the two quarterbacks arrived in Athens about the same time.
+It just so happened that the two quarterbacks arrived in Athens with about the same talent at about the same time.
 Someone would simply have to sit.

 "A lot of people ask that," Mason said last year when questioned if he had a rift with Murray over the starting spot.
 "We have a real tight relationship.
 We've got one goal and that's to win a championship however we can.
 I'm always trying to push Murray and compete for that No. 1 spot but there's no issues and there never has been."